Chalarangelo/30-seconds-of-code/snippets/arithmetic_progression.md

 tags: math,beginner
 ---

-Returns a list of numbers in the arithmetic progression starting with the given positive integer and up to the specified limit.
+Generates a list of numbers in the arithmetic progression starting with the given positive integer and up to the specified limit.

-- Use `range` and `list` with the appropriate start, step and end values.
+- Use `range()` and `list()` with the appropriate start, step and end values.

 ```py
 def arithmetic_progression(n, lim):